fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 =======
 Modules
 =======
-Rust applications and libraries use modules to organize the functionality.
+Rust applications and libraries use modules to organize their functionality.
 An overview of the game's modules is shown in :numref:`uml-modules-overview`.

 ..  _uml-modules-overview: